AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- # the way to check input arguments, if no input, exit (in functions 'return 1')
+ # the way to check input arguments, if no input, exit (in functions
+ # 'return 1').
+Remember, $# is special variable for number of arguments.
  [[ $# -eq 0 ]] && { echo Usage: $0 arguments; exit 1; }

- # the result will be true, since Aalto sorts before HY
+ # the result will be true (0), since Aalto sorts before HY
  [[ Aalto < HY ]]; echo $?

  # though with a small modification, the way around is going to be true also
  [[ !
 Aalto > HY ]]; echo $?

- # this will return also true, here we compare lengths, Aaaaalto has longer... name
+ # this will return also true, here we compare lengths, Aaaaalto has a longer... name
  s1=Aalto; s2=HY; [[ ${#s1} -gt ${#s2} ]]; echo $?

  # true, since Aalto in both cases sorted before HY and UTU
  [[ Aalto < HY && Aalto < UTU ]]; echo $?

  # false, since both fail
  [[ ( Aalto < HY && Aalto > UTU ) || HY > UTU ]]; echo $?

  # syntax allows write in a compact way, though [[ ]] always require spaces
  [[ (Aalto<HY&&Aalto>UTU)||HY<UTU ]]

-Matching operator brings more oportunities, here where regular expressions come in place.
+The matching operator brings more opportunities, because regular expressions come in play.
 Even more: matched strings in parentheses assigned to *${BASH_REMATCH[]}* array elements!

 * Regular expressions (regexs) are basically a mini-language for searching within, matching, and replacing text in strings.
-* They are extremely powerful and basically required knowledge in any type of text processing
+* They are extremely powerful and basically required knowledge in any type of text processing.
 * Yet there is a famous quote by Jamie Zawinski: "Some people, when confronted with a problem, think 'I know, I'll use regular expressions.'
 Now they have two problems."
 This doesn't mean regular expressions shouldn't be used, but used carefully.
+When writing regexs, start with a small pattern and slowly build it up, testing the matching at each phase, or else you will end up with a giant thing that doesn't work and you don't know why and can't debug it.
+There are also online regex testers which help build them.
+* While the basics (below) are the same, there are different forms of regexs!
+For example, the ``grep`` program has regular regexs, but ``grep -E`` has extended.
+The difference is mainly in the special characters and quoting.
+Basically, check the docs for each language (Perl, Python, etc) you want to use regexs in.

 Selected operators:

  - ``.`` matches any single character
  - ``?`` the preceding item is optional and will be matched, at most, once
  - ``*`` the preceding item will be matched zero or more times
  - ``+`` the preceding item will be matched one or more times
  - ``{N}`` the preceding item is matched exactly N times
  - ``{N,}`` the preceding item is matched N or more times
  - ``{N,M}`` the preceding item is matched at least N times, but not more than M times